Funding Facts & Figures

 Research priorities include cancer, genetics, neuroscience, preventive medicine, stem cell/regenerative medicine, bioengineering, diabetes and obesity.

-We are among the top 10 recipients of NIH grants, which totaled $134 million in 2014, an increase of 12 percent over FY13.
+We are among the top 30 medical schools receiving NIH grants, which totaled more than $150 million in 2017.

 Our Preventive Medicine program is among the top five institutions in the country in terms of research funding.